chappi17/EditorManager/README.md

 Header is also contain DrawDebugHelpers, Kismet/GameplayStatics, Kismet/KismetMathLibrary.

-Module must add "EditorManager","Slate", "SlateCore" in 	PublicDependencyModuleNames.AddRange and have to include "EditorManager/GlobalDebugHeader.h"
+Module must add "EditorManager","Slate", "SlateCore" in 	PublicDependencyModuleNames.AddRange and cpp file for using macro,  You must include "EditorManager/GlobalDebugHeader.h"